redstrate/Physis/README.md

 ### Testing

-One of the main goals of Physis is to avoid accidental regressions, this is especially important when handling game data that might take hours to redownload.
+One of the main goals of Physis is to avoid accidental regressions, this is especially important when handling game data that might take hours to download.

 #### Unit Testing